 I’ve said this time and time again, I am not the one who will marry for love.
 I want to be a wife, can’t wait to be one actually, however, marriage is a business arrangement.
 I most definitely would be married right now if I did so based on love.
-However, when I reflect on all 3 guys that I could’ve been a wife to at this time in my life, I’m certain that I would also either be extremely miserable, divorced or going through one.
+However, when I reflect on every guy that I could’ve been a wife to at this time in my life, I’m certain that I would also either be extremely miserable, divorced or going through one.
 Why?
 Because none had all of the key qualifiers that I know would make me actually want to be submissive to maintain that marriage.
-Now granted, love is great, and I certainly plan to love my future husband, but that love will not be a sustainable reason for me conjoining the rest of my life with his and building a family.
+Now granted, love is great, and I certainly plan to love my future husband, but that love will not be a sustainable reason for me conjoining the rest of my life with his and building a familial foundation.
 Love just shouldn’t be the reasoning to make major life decisions because it’s fickle.
+Hell, I’m fickle.
 Feelings change all of the time.
 It’s just not a secure foundation for me.
 I need to be able to trust your ability to lead me and our future family.